Search Anywhere

 Yes, you can swim in certain lakes at Cotswold Water Park, but it’s important to exercise caution.
 Some lakes are deeper and colder than you might expect, even in summer, and many have substantial weed growth near the surface, which can make swimming difficult.

-However, there are designated areas where you can safely enjoy open water swimming:
+However, there are designated areas where you can safely enjoy open water swimming.

 Is there an entrance fee into Cotswold Water Park